ebaadraheem/Medlink/Readme.md

-# MedLink — University Health Portal
+# MedLink — University Health Portal (6th semester project)

 > A full-stack web application for university students to book appointments with campus doctors, manage health records, and interact with a clinic administration panel.